leabogensperger/generative-segmentation-sdf/README.md

 # Score-Based Generative Models for Medical Image Segmentation using Signed Distance Functions

 This repository contains the code to train a generative model that learns the conditional distribution of implicit segmentation masks in the form of signed distance function conditioned on a specific input image.
-The generate model is set up as a score-based diffusion model with a variance-exploding scheme.
+The generative model is set up as a score-based diffusion model with a variance-exploding scheme -- however, later experiments have shown that the variance-preserving scheme seems numerically a bit more stable for this case, therefore this option is now also included (set the param *sde* in *SMLD* of the config file to either *ve*/*vp*).

 <img src="assets/process_sde.png" alt="drawing" width="420"/>